aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 // contra CAL
 One must always keep in mind that any simple sentence may be subject to two interpretations ("ASK" mood and "TELL" mood) with the difference we discussed before: that the former (ASK) thinks of the simple sentence as an expression i.e., it tries to verify if the condition it describes is true in the world model; and the latter (TELL) treats it as a statement: procedurally changing the world model according to what the sentence says it should look like.

-Given the analogy we have made with procedures, and despite the actual "dual" nature (ASK versus TELL) of a Deixiscript statement, one could nonetheless conclude that Deixiscript is a kind of procedural (or imperative) language.
+Given the analogy we have made with procedures, and despite the actual "dual" nature (ASK versus TELL) of a Deixiscript AST, one could nonetheless conclude that Deixiscript is a kind of procedural (or imperative) language.

 In a way this is true, one can even define the meaning of a simple sentence as a sequence of steps, this can be achieved by joining together (through the `and` operator) multiple atomic statements (like simple sentences or variable assignments).
 The comma symbol (',') can also be used for the same purpose, and it behaves exactly like (indeed, it is aliased to) the `and` operator.